iamdustan/dht/content/sponsorship.md

 ## Sponsorship Opportunities

-### Hometown Hero **$7500**

-Presenting sponsorship level, includes:
-* Logo and name listed as “presenting sponsor” on all tour materials
-* 8 tickets to the tour
+### Village Visionary and Presenting Sponsor **$7000+**

+Includes everything from all packages below plus...
+* Premier Event Sponsor featured in the 2025 Home Tour Logo with prime placement on promotional items
-* Full page in tour brochure
+* Full page brochure advertising
-* Featured on
+* Featured at Art on the Green registration booth as Presenting Sponsor
-* Yard signs at each home stop
+* Featured exclusively on individual yard signs at every home
-* Tour website (with link)
-* Tour invitations
-* All tour communications
-* Mentioned in media whenever possible
-* Art on the Green booth banner
-* Anywhere with the home tour logo will also include your name/business
-* Included on the “Thank you to our sponsors” page of the brochure

-### Village Advocate **$5000**

-Sponsor one of the homes on our home tour, this includes:
-* 8 tickets to the tour
+* Additional raffle tickets (12 total); Additional tour tickets (12 total)

-* Full page in tour brochure
+### Village Advocate and Home Sponsor **$4000+**

+Includes everything from all packages below plus...
-* Featured on
+* Featured advertising and promotional materials featured in one home on the 2025 Home Tour
-* Yard sign at one home stop
-* Signage within the home
-* Tour website (with link)
-* Tour invitations
-* Art on the Green booth banner
+* Featured as "Village Advocate" on yard signs at the sponsored home
-* All Tour communications
-* Included on the “Thank you to our sponsors” page of the brochure
+* Additional raffle tickets (8 total); Additional tour

 ### Kindred Spirit **$2500**